 Along with some of Australia’s greatest names in Jazz, including George Golla, Craig Scott, and Ray Aldridge to name a few.
 Leonie sold albums and reached a global online audience of millions through Second Life’s game like interface.
 Through Second Life she then took broadcasting to a place it had never been before.

 Worlds First Virtual Web TV Show

-Leonie created/produced/hosted the worlds first virtual TV talk show in Second Life in 2007 broadcasted on www.treet.tv .
+After streaming her live Jazz band regularly into Second Life in 2006, her love of broadcasting and music came together in a virtual online world Second Life.
+Leonie created/produced/hosted the worlds first virtual TV talk show in Second Life in 2007 filmed & broadcasted on www.treet.tv .
 “Tonight Live With Paisley Beebe” broadcasted 270 live shows, the virtual talk show had an average viewership of 20,000 viewers a week, which included musicians and a wide range of over 500 guests from all over the world.
-Known as Paisley Beebe in Second Life, she became a virtual celebrity in a virtual world with millions and millions of users.
+Known as Paisley Beebe in Second Life, Leonie became a virtual celebrity in a virtual world with millions and millions of users.